Soostone/spot-instance-utility/README.md

-`spot-instance-utility` is a tool over the aws sdk's `ec2-describe-spot-price-history` tool which analyzes a window of spot prices for the given instance types and availability zones and produces CSV output of their stability and pricing.
+`spot-instance-utility` is a tool over the aws sdk's `ec2-describe-spot-price-history` tool which analyzes a window of spot prices for the given instance types and regions and produces CSV output of their stability and pricing.